A Unified Framework for Fast Large-Scale Portfolio Optimization: Portfolio Optimization Framework

-Figure \ref{fig:portfoliofrontier} displays two long-only mean-variance portfolio efficient frontiers with and without $\ell_2^2$ regularization discussed in Section \ref{sec:l2_constraint_portfolio_norms}, where for different levels of portfolio variances the expected return of the best performing portfolio is drawn.
-Together with the frontiers, we show different optimal portfolios that are discussed in this paper and a cloud of points depicting means and variances of randomly drawn $25000$ $iid$ Dirichlet distributed portfolios, i.e., $\mathbf{w}_k\overset{iid}{\sim} Dir(\mathbf{1}_N)$, for $k=1,\ldots,25000$.
-In this example, the portfolios consist of 8 stocks from the US market (tickers: AMZN, MSFT, GOOGL, F, TM, AAPL, KO, and PEP) with the mean and covariance matrix estimated using daily returns over the period of 2015-01-01-2022-01-01.
+Figure \ref{fig:portfoliofrontier} presents two long-only mean-variance portfolio efficient frontiers, both with and without the $\ell_2^2$ regularization discussed in Section \ref{sec:l2_constraint_portfolio_norms}.
+For varying levels of portfolio variances, the expected return of the top-performing portfolio is plotted.
+Alongside these frontiers, we illustrate various optimal portfolios discussed in this paper.
+Additionally, a cloud of points represents the means and variances of 25,000 randomly drawn $iid$ Dirichlet distributed portfolios.
+Specifically, each portfolio weight vector $\mathbf{w}_k$ is independently and identically distributed as $Dir(\mathbf{1}_N)$ for $k=1,\ldots,25000$.
+In this example, the portfolios are comprised of eight stocks from the US market with tickers: AMZN, MSFT, GOOGL, F, TM, AAPL, KO, and PEP.
+The mean and covariance matrix are estimated using daily returns spanning the period from 2015-01-01 to 2022-01-01.
+Such a low dimensional portfolio problem is common in the aforementioned PCA-based models which invest into $K$ factor portfolios that are mapped into the individual assets.